 Although detecting the difference between sweet wines and dry wines may seem like it should be an easy task (one is sweet and one is not, right?), there’s actually more to it than that.
 But before we go any further, one distinction needs to be made!
 The wines that we feature in our Wine Clubs are always dry.
 Apologies go out to those who enjoy a sweet wine every now and again, but for club members that want to stay away from those wines, be assured that every wine of the month club shipment will only include dry wines!

 So how is the sweetness or dryness of a wine measured?
 Well, both sweet and dry wines are defined by their levels of residual sugar (often referred to as "RS").
-Residual sugar is the amount of sugar that is left in the wine after fermentation has been completed.
-This is measured by the amount of solids in a given volume of wine once fermentation is complete or, if making sweet dessert wines, after adding any additional sugars.
-Technically speaking, you can expect dry wines to be in the 0.2% - 0.3% range, semi-sweet wines to be between 1.0% - 5.0% and sweet dessert wines to be between 5.0% - 15% on the Brix Scale.
+Residual sugar is the amount of sugar that is left in the wine after the fermentation process has been completed.
+This is measured by the amount of solids in a given volume of wine once fermentation is complete, or if making sweet dessert wines, after adding any additional sugars.
+Technically speaking, you can expect dry wines alcohol content to be in the 0.2% - 0.3% range, semi-sweet wines alcohol content to be between 1.0% - 5.0% and sweet dessert wines alcohol content to be between 5.0% - 15% on the Brix Scale.

 Related: What is the Brix Scale?